Watch our video to see why our specialists love Costa Rica...

 2. Manuel Antonio National Park

 Contrasting to Corcovado, Manuel Antonio is one of Costa Rica’s smallest and most visited national parks.
-Voted by Forbes magazine as one of the most beautiful National Parks in the world, it boasts expansive white sand beaches, lush tropical forest and colourful coral reefs.
-With its well-maintained trails, you don’t have to walk far before you see a wide array of species, including various monkey species, sloths, iguanas and a rainbow of exotic birds.
-Once the trails have been exhausted, you can spend the remainder of the day relaxing on one of the three beaches in the park.
-Minutes away from the town of Manuel Antonio means that access to the park is easy and hassle-free.
+Voted by Forbes Magazine as one of the most beautiful national parks in the world, it boasts expansive beaches, lush tropical forest and colourful coral reefs.
+With its well-maintained trails, you don’t have to walk far to see a wide array of species, including various monkeys, sloths, iguanas and a rainbow of exotic birds.
+Once you have exhausted the trails, you can spend the remainder of the day relaxing on one of the park’s three beaches.
+Located just minutes away from the town of Manuel Antonio, access to the park is easy and hassle-free.

 Small in size, rich in wildlife and easy to access, the park is perfect for young families who want to get a taste of Costa Rican jungle without having to travel miles away from developed areas to do so.
 With its manicured trails and given it is small in size; it’s easy to get around.
 Equipped bathrooms, changing facilities and picnic tables on site make it a great place to spend the day.

 Home to the best-known volcano in the country, Arenal Volcano National Park is Costa Rica’s adventure capital.
 Boasting spectacular views, verdant rainforest, bubbling hot springs and an abundance of wildlife, this is a real highlight of any trip to Costa Rica.
 It is a true adventure wonderland, where hiking and nature walks can be interspersed with swimming in pristine waterfalls, riding rushing rapids, flying through the canopy on a zip-line and horse riding through the tropical forest.
 After a day of exploring, there’s nothing better than relaxing in one of the numerous hot springs dotted around the area.